vikase/Fin_Report/README.md

 2. plot_fin.py - creates image files of charts
 3. email_fin.py - sends email with embedded charts and other analytics

-A copy of the resulting email as of 5/29 is also included as fin_email.pdf.
+A copy of the resulting email as of 5/29 is also included as FinDailyMetrics.pdf.

 ##PostGres